 Before registering for the classes, you will be required to sit a placement test.
 Thereafter, you will be placed at an appropriate level.
 There are 4 levels available which are Beginner, Elementary, Intermediate and Advance.

 Inter-Cultural Language School is based at Jalan SS21/1A, Damansara Utama.
+There is also another branch in Kuala Lumpur that offer Malay courses for non-native speaker.

 Monday to Friday: 9.30 AM to 9.00 PM